rizwansoaib/S3Hunter/README.md

 # S3Hunter
-Crawl Files From misconfigured s3
+Download All Files From misconfigured s3